 Whilst we are discussing the enormous strides made in the last centuries toward theoretical equality, though practical equality has been more elusive we should not forget or take for granted the large positive steps in that direction as well.
 Healthcare, education, public spaces, safety, all of these things benefit from a functioning democracy.
 They benefit from the priorities the general citizenry puts on them as opposed to other forms of government which are primarily concerned with lining the pockets of the powerful and their allies.

-Thus democracy has earned it’s place as the fundamental basis of any system of societal structure we might wish to propose.
-Democracy is just a system however, and like all systems it can be corrupted, dominated, gamed.
+Thus democracy has earned its place as the fundamental basis of any system of societal structure we might wish to propose.
+Democracy is just a system, however, and like all systems, it can be corrupted, dominated, gamed.
 Whilst better systems can help us live better lives and be better people, ultimately they are always limited in the good they can achieve by the quality of the people who wield power within them.

 To ensure the continuation and health of the democratic revolution I believe that we must extend democracy to more areas of our lives, and deepen our participation in democracy, but we must also look beyond it to the political and economic structures which perpetuate inequality.
 Widespread democracy has not led to a restructuring of the class system, as many elites feared when democracy was little more than a theory.
 The elites logic was sound, with the majority of wealth concentrated in so few hands, surely if the masses governed they would immediately eliminate the wealthy classes and distribute their resources.
-Obviously that never happened and it is worth asking why the elites got it so wrong.
+This restructuring never happened and it is worth asking why the elites got it so wrong.